 The Caretaker Takeover The first any modosophont knew of a change in the quarantine was when a swarm of grapeships were observed approaching the wormhole at high speed.
 Blockade stations stood down, announcing simply that control had been handed over.
 The several hundred approaching ships announced that the system was now under Caretaker God control and that access was prohibited indefinitely.
 No further communications were issued, various media groups investigated the event but discovered little more than was obvious.
-An agreement was made among the powers of the region to recognise total control of Taln by the Caretakers who had declared the system a protectorate.
+An agreement was made among the powers of the region to recognise total control of Taln by the Caretakers, who promptly declared the system a protectorate.
 The CoSoSo intensified their lobbying, concerned over the fate of the Talnians.
 Their efforts were quickly forgotten as the First Consolidation War consumed the attention (and in many cases; lives) of the Nexus.

-Taln was largely forgotten for the duration of the war.
+Taln was largely ignored for the duration of the war.
 No fighting came to the system and the Caretaker Gods played little part in the overall conflict other than a few displays of force around the wormhole.
 It wasn't until the conclusion of the war that the issue was raised again, this time by the Sovereign Sophont Conclave (SoSoCo), a splinter group of the CoSoSo.
 The group had formed after being denounced as "splitters" by the CoSoSo for a financial project aimed to ascend one of their members.
 The CoSoSo saw the project as self-imposed inequality, the SoSoCo aimed to gain a home-grown transapient patron to better advance their goals.
 This new S1 entity sent a request to the Caretaker Gods inquiring over the status of the Talnians.

 For months no answer was forthcoming until, without fanfare, a single grapeship emerged from the Taln wormhole and set a course for NoCoZo territory.
 Attempts to hail the ship by various parties along the way (many godchasers and media hounds) were unsuccessful.
 Beyond complying with traffic control the craft remained silent.
 The craft slowly travelled the Nexus, rarely exceeding 0.4G.
-It's journey would take 18 months and with each wormhole crossing it became clearer where it was heading.
+Its journey would take eighteen months and with each wormhole crossing it became clearer where it was heading.
 Many correctly guessed that the destination was the home system of the SoSoCo.
 In 3457A.T. the craft arrived in orbit of a NoCoZo gas giant.
 It transmitted a message into the orbital band to the heart of the SoSoCo enclave stating: "The Talnians were/are well, they are simply no longer of Taln".
 The message ended with a transfer of ownership token allowing the SoSoCo to access the ship.
 Within 39 of the 40 cargo spheres they found millions of cultural artefacts, personal possessions and (most rare of all) specimens of Talnian flora and fauna in stasis.
-In the last spheres an explanation for the Caretaker's Delphic message was discovered; a thirty-two thousand litre crash cache containing the mind/bodystate uploads of all the surviving colonists.
+In the last spheres an explanation for the Caretaker's Delphic message was discovered; a crashcache containing the mind/bodystate uploads of all the surviving colonists.

 A charity was established to fund a virch for the refugees.
 Within a year they had all been reactivated, shocked at what had occurred but otherwise unharmed.
 None would ever return to Taln, a fact that did not seem to bother the majority.
 Indeed as a group they prospered, becoming shareholders in the Museum of Lost Worlds wherein they housed much of their cargo.
 It would be millennia before anyone ever heard from the Caretaker Gods in Taln again.

 Resettlement For thousands of years Taln was kept isolated.
 When asked Caretaker God representatives would say that the situation was improving but declined to comment further.
 In 7006A.T.
-The one wormhole linking the system began to grow, at first no explanation was offered but after several weeks transapients from multiple empires announced that the system was being opened for limited collaboration.
+The wormhole linking the system began to grow, at first no explanation was offered but after several weeks transapients from multiple empires announced that the system was being opened for limited collaboration.
 One transapient in particular, Second-Adjunct Minister for the Untranslatable (A.K.A "Samu"), from the Terran Federation was very forthcoming, explaining via its Bureaucrats that a pan-empire discussion had resulted in the system being selected for joint development by various powers.
-The system itself, previously nameless, became known as the Octogon system after the eight stakeholding empires.
+The system itself, previously nameless, became known as the Octagon system after the eight stakeholding empires.

 Little detail was forthcoming for the next two years.
 Samu explained that discussions in transapient society over the fine details were taking place that would take some time to resolve.
 Interest began to wane until finally the Net was hit with a flood of information.
 The isolation of the Octagon system was lifted, limited immigration and visits would now be allowed subject to the rules laid down by "the Legate", a gestalt S2 transapient that was an Avatar of all the systems ruling entities.